Brinsky/LFSR-Stream-Cipher-Kit/README.md

 ### Performing correlation attacks

 A central feature of LSCK is the ability to perform [correlation attacks](https://en.wikipedia.org/wiki/Correlation_attack) on LFSR-based cryptosystems.
-The currently supported attacks require knowledge a generator's combiner function, the taps of its LFSRs, and an excerpt of its keystream.
+The currently supported attacks require prior knowledge of a generator's combiner function, the taps of its LFSRs, and an excerpt of its keystream.
 The attacks then seek to recover the initial fills of the registers used to generate the keystream excerpt.

 It is often useful to perform a Walsh transform on a combiner function in order to detect susceptibility to correlation attacks.
-Aside from the combiner function, each Walsh transform computation requires a bit vector indicating which registers/variables of the function are intended for attack:
+Along with the combiner function, each Walsh transform computation requires a bit vector indicating which registers/variables of the function are intended for attack:

 ```Java
 BooleanFunction f = BooleanFunction.fromString(4, "x1 x2 + x3 + x4");